 The Fall lectures are being planned in a hybrid online and in-person format.
 Please register here.

-The Center for Italian Studies is pleased to host a lecture by Professor Jessica Harris of St. John's University, titled:
+The Center for Italian Studies is pleased to host a lecture by Professor Daniela La Penna (University of Reading, UK) titled:

 The Archival Turn and Network Approach: Examining Evolving Translation Practices and Discourses in the British Publishing Firm Complex, 1950s-1980s